Home / Life Insurance / Articles / Tax Savings / Comprehensive Guide to Taxation on 'Income from Other Sources' in India

 Income from Freelancing and Consultancy: Professionals earning income from freelancing or providing consultancy services must account for this income under the head of Income from Other Sources.

-Prizes and Awards: Prizes and awards received in cash or kind, such as in competitions or ceremonies, are taxable under this head.
+Prizes and Awards: Prizes and awards received in cash or kind, such as competitions or ceremonies, are taxable under this head.

 Advances and Gifts on Occasions: Certain gifts received during occasions like weddings may be taxable if they exceed the exemption limit.